SergPerep/tasklist/docs/docker-setup-gude.md

-# Run Tasklist locally with Docker
+# Run Tasklist as local docker containers

 This is a guide and a brief explanation of how to run Tasklist locally using Docker.
 Needless to say, Docker should already be installed on your machine.